ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/fibonacci-algorithms.md

 ## Adding Functionality

 If you study the file `fibonaccicreator/fibonaccicreator/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `fibonaccicreator` will produce correct output.
+Once you complete a task associated with a `TODO` marker, make sure that you delete it and revise the prompt associated with the marker into a meaningful comment.
-To ensure that the program works correctly, you must implement all of these functions:
+To ensure that the program works correctly, you must implement all of these functions in the `fibonacci` module:

 - `def fibonacci_recursivelist(number: int) -> List[int]`
 - `def fibonacci_recursivetuple(number: int) -> Tuple[int, ...]`